cloudposse/terraform-aws-components/modules/eks/actions-runner-controller/README.md

 actually starts.
 Consider this scenario:
 - You set `maxReplicas = 5`
 - Some trigger starts 20 jobs, each of which take 5 minutes to run
-- The replica pool scales up to 5, and the first 5 jobs run.
+- The replica pool scales up to 5, and the first 5 jobs run
-- 5 minutes later, the next 5 jobs run, and so on.
+- 5 minutes later, the next 5 jobs run, and so on
-- The last set of 5 jobs will have to wait 15 minutes to start because of the previous jobs.
+- The last set of 5 jobs will have to wait 15 minutes to start because of the previous jobs

 The HRA is designed to handle this situation by updating the expiration time of the `capacityReservation` of any job stuck waiting because the pool has scaled up to `maxReplicas`, but as discussed in issue #2466 linked above,